fabbbrizio/fabbbrizio.github.io/_posts/2015-01-01-Materiaterza Uncreative Artefacts.md

 <img src="http://payload399.cargocollective.com/1/10/325579/10282961/3.1.jpg" alt="">

-For the project I designed the identity for printed artefacts and shops exposition of the ceramic 3D printed objects.
+For the project I designed the identity for printed artefacts, shops exposition of the ceramic 3D printed objects and the online communication.

 <br>